getsentry/sentry-elixir/docs/config.rst

   This option allows performing operations on the event before it is sent by ``Sentry.Client``.
 Accepts an anonymous function or a {module, function} tuple, and the event will be passed as the only argument.

+.. describe:: after_send_event

+  This option allows performing arbitrary operations after an event is successfully sent by ``Sentry.Client``.
+Accepts an anonymous function or a {module, function} tuple, and the event will be passed as the only argument.

 .. describe:: context_lines

   The number of lines of source code before and after the line that caused the exception to be included.
 Defaults to ``3``.